-I am an experienced and friendly UKCP/BACP registered psychotherapist and psychologist based in Cheltenham, Gloucestershire, and Ealing, West London, offering weekly 50-minute sessions Monday-Friday and Saturday mornings.
-I work face-to-face or online.
+I am an experienced and friendly HCPC/UKCP/BACP registered psychotherapist and psychologist based in Cheltenham, Gloucestershire, and Ealing, West London, offering weekly 50-minute sessions throughout the week and on Saturday morning.

-I work collaboratively with people to resolve their problems, holding in mind that every person is unique.
+I work collaboratively with people to resolve problems, holding in mind that every person is unique.
 The pace of therapy, the issues we address, and how we address them are tailored to the individual.
 I have a deep respect for the humanity and goals of every client I see, irrespective of age, race, gender or sexuality.

 Issues I work with

-Not everyone comes with one specific difficulty.
-The range of issues I have worked with include anxiety and panic, generalised anxiety disorder, depression, sadness, loneliness, relationship issues, family issues, and historical or recent trauma.
-I also work with loss of meaning in life, personality disorders, as well as bereavement and other losses.
+Not everyone comes with one specific difficulty, but the range of issues I have worked with include anxiety and panic, generalised anxiety disorder, depression, bereavement and loss, relationship issues, family issues, and historical or recent trauma.
+I also work with loss of meaning in life, low self-esteem and decision making about the future.

 What happens next

 Once you have made contact, I will offer you a short phone call (free of charge) so you can tell me more about yourself, and decide if you would like to book a first session.
 Both short and long term therapy are available.

 During our sessions, we may focus on current life events, or explore the impact of past experiences, or both.
-New perspectives can reduce anxiety and depression, and help manage problems like loneliness, low self-esteem or relationship/family issues.
+My clients often identify unhelpful patterns of behaviour, realise ways in which they have been limiting themselves, and gain new perspectives on life.

 The benefits of psychotherapy and counselling include better relationships, and being able to live more calmly and optimistically in the present, with purpose, instead of getting caught up in feelings of frustration, anxiety, depression, anger or regret.
 You will find you can reconnect with yourself on a deeper level, with a renewed sense of your values, strengths and goals.

-My training is in Integrative Psychotherapy.
+My training is in Counselling Psychology and Integrative Psychotherapy.
 I use ideas from psychology, neurobiology, family systems, cognitive behavioural therapy (CBT) and relational psychotherapy.
-I have a specialist research interest in bereavement and loss.
+I have a specialist research interest in later life bereavement and loss.